AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 MAST

-The Michigan Alcohol Screening Test (MAST) is a comprehensive 22-item questionnaire developed to assess lifetime patterns of problem drinking and alcohol dependence.
-It focuses on the long-term social, legal, and medical consequences of alcohol use rather than current consumption behavior.
-Responses are weighted, and total scores determine the severity of alcohol-related problems.
+The Michigan Alcohol Screening Test (MAST) is a 22-item questionnaire assessing long-term patterns of problem drinking and alcohol dependence.
+It has a sensitivity of 98% and a specificity of 91% in identifying alcohol use disorder.

 ASSIST